 - Uric acid stones — These stones form when urine is acidic.
 This may also occur in people with gout or undergoing chemotherapy.

-- Cystine stones — These stones form because of a rare genetic disorder that causes the kidneys to accumulate excess amounts of cystine, one of the amino acids that make up proteins.
+- Cystine stones — These stones form because of a rare genetic disorder that causes the kidneys to accumulate excessive amounts of cystine, one of the amino acids that make up proteins.

 Are You at Risk?